haohcraft/haohcraft.github.io/pages/2016-02-23-testing-react-component-takeaway/index.md

 So the testing would be devided into two parts: **Render** and **Behavior**.
 And there are different *how-to*s and *tips* in each part.

 ## Render
 This part of the test mainly aims for the rendered components created in the `render` cycle.
-And since in the React/Redux framework we split the components into the *Dummy* and the *Smart* ones, this part would focus on those *Dummy* ones.
+And since in the React/Redux framework we split the components into the *Dumb* and the *Smart* ones, this part would focus on those *Dumb* ones.

 ### Goal